cardano-foundation/CIPs/CPS-????/README.md

 [^concurrency]: See https://github.com/input-output-hk/Developer-Experience-working-group/issues/47 for discussion of a very intent-like approach to solving the concurrency problem.

-To support intent-based interactions, we need two things:
+To support intent-based interactions, we need three things:
+1. A way of expressing intents and fulfilments
-1. A way of turning intents and their fulfilments into something that can be settled on the blockchain (“intent settlement”).
+2. A way of turning intents and fulfilments into something that can be settled on the blockchain (“intent settlement”)
-2. A way of distributing and matching up intents with their fulfilments (“intent processing”).
+2. A way of distributing and matching up intents with their fulfilments (“intent processing”)

+We will think about the first two together, since the format for specifying intents will most likely be determined by what we use for settlement.

 ### Intent settlement